 Research in context

 Evidence before this study.
 Children in areas with poor drinking water, sanitation, and hygiene conditions (WASH) are exposed to enteric pathogens from faecal waste via environmentally mediated pathways such as drinking water, hands, food, soil and flies.
 These exposures can result in gut colonization with pathogens, which can lead to subclinical infections or diarrhoeal illness, which in turn can contribute to growth faltering.
 Recent large household- and community-level WASH intervention studies that aimed to interrupt environmental pathogen transmission have had limited effects on children’s health and on the detection of faecal indicator bacteria (FIB) in the environment.
-These findings have generated substantial debate about whether basic WASH interventions do not sufficiently reduce environmental pathogen exposure to prevent disease in high-burden settings, or whether environmental faecal contamination from inadequate WASH was not the primary cause of child diarrhoea or growth failure in these populations.
+These findings have generated substantial debate about whether basic WASH interventions do not sufficiently reduce environmental pathogen exposure to prevent disease in high-burden settings, or whether environmental faecal contamination from lack of access to improved latrines, basic handwashing facilities, water treatment, or safe water storage,was not the primary cause of child diarrhoea or growth failure in these populations.
 Sensitive molecular methods allow simultaneous detection of multiple enteropathogens in environmental samples, and microbial source tracking (MST) methods can ideally help distinguish between human vs. animal faeces which carry different levels of health risk.
 Assessments using these methods can help illuminate the hypothesized causal chain between WASH improvements, environmental contamination and child health.
 We conducted a systematic review and individual participant data meta-analysis of WASH intervention studies that measured enteropathogens or MST markers along with child health outcomes.
 A previous analysis reported that WASH interventions led to a small reduction in enteropathogen detection in the environment and had no effect on MST markers.
 Here, we examine to what extent enteropathogens and MST markers along different pathogen transmission routes in the domestic environment are associated with pathogen-specific infections, diarrhoea and growth in children under 5 years old.

 Added value of this study.
 We obtained data from nine eligible publications reporting findings from five WASH intervention studies.
 Several pathogens in the environment were strongly associated with subsequently measured infection with the same pathogen in children.
 There was no overall association between pathogen detection in the environment and subsequent diarrhoea.
 Pooled across studies, pathogen detection in environmental samples was associated with slightly lower linear growth.
 Most human or animal MST markers were not associated with diarrhoea or child growth, except for avian markers.
 Previous meta-analyses have linked FIB presence in environmental samples to increased risk of diarrhoea and reduced linear growth in children.
 Data on health associations with enteropathogens and MST markers in the environment are scarce and mostly limited to high-income countries.
 This work is the first synthesis of evidence of the association between advanced environmental measurements and health outcomes in low-income countries to examine causal pathways between WASH interventions and health.